How to find my WooCommerce returning customers

 WooCommerce returning customers by date

-So, in this case, we’ll divide 9 returning customers by 14 and we’ll find a 64% proportion.
+So, in this case, we’ll divide nine returning customers by 14 and find a 64% proportion.
 This means that for orders made in the last month, our repeat purchase ratio is 64%.

-You can also take other approaches for finding how many WooCommerce customers are returning vs one time.
+You can also take other approaches to finding how many WooCommerce customers are returning vs. one-time.
 For instance, you may filter out users based on their registration date.
-This is going to show you your repeat purchase ratio for customers registered only in the past month.
+This will show you your repeat purchase ratio for customers registered only in the past month.

 You can choose many other ways to slice up your data and get a better understanding of your returning customer profile.

-Having this kind of information about your customers can be a good opportunity to create a marketing campaign for your existing customers.
-You can easily export the users emails by using the Users Insights export functionality and set up a few different mailing lists, so you can create a customized offer depending on the type of customer.
-Targeting your existing customer base is a very effective way for generating more sales – these are the people who have already shown interest and know about your products and some of them have already trusted you to make a purchase, so by providing them an extra incentive to purchase again you should see good conversion rates.
+This kind of information about your customers can be an excellent opportunity to create a marketing campaign for your existing customers.
+You can easily export the user’s emails using the Users Insights export functionality and set up a few different mailing lists to create a customized offer depending on the type of customer.
+Targeting your existing customer base is a very effective way to generate more sales – these people have already shown interest and know about your products.
+Some of them have already trusted you to make a purchase, so providing them an extra incentive to purchase again should result in reasonable conversion rates.

 Here is a short video demonstrating how you can find your WooCommerce returning customers with Users Insights: